hekmon/tpcontrol/README.md

 As `2` is the index of the queue, it will register itself on the third queue (the lowest priority in this case).

 Each batch will create a worker for each queue : one high priority (0), one medium priority (1) and one low priority (2).
 Of course each process can make/create several concurrent requests and they should be treated as FIFO for a given priority.
-Let's run it with 3 batches :
+Let's run the [example](https://github.com/Hekmon/TPControl/blob/master/example/tpcontrol_example.go) with 3 batches :
 ```
 The token pool size is 0, let's wait 0 to let it fill up completly (based on flow defined as 5.00 req/s).
 Time's up !